vertex-protocol/vertex-python-sdk/docs/source/getting-started.rst

     Remember to always keep your signer's private key securely stored and never expose it to the public.

-The core client supports two modes:
+The core client supports the following modes:

+- `arbitrum`: For Vertex's mainnet environment deployed on Arbitrum One.
+- `blast`: For Vertex's mainnet environment deployed on Blast Mainnet.
+- `mantle`: For Vertex's mainnet environment deployed on Mantle Mainnet.
-- `sepolia-testnet`: Connects to our test environment on Arbitrum Sepolia.
+- `arbitrum-sepolia`: For Vertex's testnet environment deployed on Arbitrum Sepolia.
+- `blast-sepolia`: For Vertex's testnet environment deployed on Blast Sepolia.
-- `mainnet`: Connects to our production environment on Arbitrum One.
+- `mantle-sepolia`: For Vertex's testnet environment deployed on Mantle Sepolia.

 The primary entry point of the SDK is via `create_vertex_client`, which allows you to create an instance of `VertexClient`.
 See  :doc:`api-reference` for more details.